 Below is an example of the color settings dialog in Adobe Photoshop with the above mentioned changes.
 Please consult your documentation for a detailed explanation of all the options before making changes to your system.

-The printing press did something really big for the world when everyone could get books in their hands and read.
+The printing press invented in 1439 did something really big for the world when everyone could get books in their hands and read.